-Under the DGCL, the by-laws of a corporation may Under the BCBCA, a person submitting a proposal include provisions respecting the nomination of must have been the registered or beneficial owner of directors or proposals by stockholders, including one or more voting shares for an uninterrupted period of at least two years before the date of the signing of the proposal.
+corporation's certificate of incorporation, the resolution signed by all the shareholders entitled to vote include provisions respecting the nomination of must have been the registered or beneficial owner of directors or proposals by stockholders, including one or more voting shares for an uninterrupted period of at least two years before the date of the signing of the proposal.
 In addition, the proposal must be signed by shareholders who, together with the submitter, are registered or beneficial owners of (i) at least 1% of the company's voting shares, or (ii) shares with a fair market value exceeding an amount prescribed by regulation.
-Our new articles will contain advance notice provisions respecting the nomination of directors.
+Our articles will contain advance notice provisions respecting the nomination of directors.